liborty/indxvec/README.md

 ## Release Notes (Latest First)

+**Version 1.0.9** - Minor changes to testing.rs to better test `ran`.

 **Version 1.0.8** - Dependencies reorganization to minimise the footprint.
-The random numbers generation has now been moved to its own new crate `ran` and added here just as a development dependency.
+The random numbers generation has now been moved to its own new crate `ran` and added here just as a development dependency where it rightfully belongs.

 **Version 1.0.7** - Renamed function `occurs` to `occurs_multiple` and added a simple linear count of item occurences: `occurs`.